agora-net/agora.gdn/README.md

 For local development it's best to use HTTPS to register Multi-factor authentication (MFA).
 To do this `mkcert` needs to be installed.

+### Typechecking

+This project uses `mypy` for typechecking wherever possible.
+To perform a typecheck run `just typecheck`.

 ## Overview

 ### Onboarding